tutugodfrey/todo-er/k8s/README.md

 - Add JWT_SECRET key  and value pair to your jenkins environment variables. this will be used as --build-arg for building docker images.

+## Useful commands for interacting with Kubernetes Objects

+To view logs for frontend deployment (Change the pod name to what is created for you)

+`kubectl logs todoapp-fe-deployment-54659bc577-hgqfc --container log-container`